MerchantFlowMerchantFlow Docs

 Does COGS include shipping to customers?

-No. COGS is the cost to acquire or produce the product.
-Shipping to customers is a separate expense tracked in your operating expenses.
+No. COGS is the cost to acquire or produce the product, including freight from your supplier to your warehouse.
+Shipping sold orders to customers is a fulfillment cost - its own line in the P&L, configured separately.
+See Fulfillment Costs.

 How often should I update COGS?